 Traditional SCADA Problem

-- Fly to the remote location
+- Travel to the remote site

 - Reinstall the operating system

-- Reconfigure all device drivers
+- Reconfigure device drivers

-- Test and validate
+- Test everything again

 Downtime: Hours to days.